List of Mir visitors

 This is a list of visitors to the Mir space station in alphabetical order.
 Station crew names are in bold.
-The suffix (twice) refers to the individual's number of Mir visits, not his or her total number of space flights.
+The suffix (twice) refers to the individual's number of Mir visits, not their total number of space flights.
 Entries without a flag symbol indicate that the person was a citizen from the bloc of countries comprising the former Soviet Union at launch.

 Statistics

 Between 1986 and 2000, 104 individuals visited the Mir space station.
 Note that this list does not double count for individuals with dual citizenship (for example, the British-American astronaut Michael Foale is only listed under the United States).